 Learn more about the guiding principles

 The new building designs and innovation projects will act as catalysts to engage students in learning that actualizes our educational vision.
 We have identified five schools to be exemplars of educational innovation in the school district: three elementary school rebuilds (Creekside, Douglass, Emerald) Meadowlark School in Erie serving grades PK-8, and a major remodel of Centaurus High School.
 They will serve as models of 21st Century approaches to teaching and learning as well as innovative learning environments that will bring to life our Strategic Plan and the BVSD Innovation Guiding Principles.

 Innovation Fund Projects

-In addition to the Exemplar Schools, all schools in the district is will receive an allocation of innovation funds to use in conjunction with their bond projects to create innovative learning environments.
+In addition to the Blueprint Schools, all schools in the district is will receive an allocation of innovation funds to use in conjunction with their bond projects to create innovative learning environments.
 Elementary schools receive $200,000, middle schools receive $400,000, K-8 schools receive $600,000 and high schools receive $800,000.
 Schools access their funds during the bond phase that is assigned to their school.
 We have established processes and guidelines to support schools in the use of their funds.